-The last of the three to wake from her slumber was Kibo, seemingly the most angry of the three, progressively blasting ever more violent eruptions which pushed the Kilimanjaro massive higher and higher to around 5900m.
+The last of the three to wake from her slumber was Kibo, seemingly the most angry of the three, progressively blasting ever more violent eruptions from her manic centre which pushed the Kilimanjaro massive higher and higher to around 5900m.
 Shira, which at that stage sported a caldera was quickly filled in by massive lava flows from Kibo.
 It is not an easy plateau to see unless you are going along Shira Route, otherwise the best way to catch a glimpse is to look back down towards Shira camp as you reach the half way point to Lava Tower.
 Either way, the remaining jagged peaks of its edges can easily be seen on the right of Shira Camp.

 Now many of us who have climbed or wish to climb Kilimanjaro are not geologists, and like me, have probably not opened a textbook on geology since high school.
 However on my second climb up Kilimanjaro I became increasingly curious about the different volcanic (igneous) rocks we were seeing on the mountain, partially started by our wonderful guide who himself, had a fascination with obsidian.